fqaiser94/mse/README.md

 # Catalyst Optimization Rules

 We also provide some Catalyst optimization rules that can be plugged into a Spark session to get even better performance.
-This is as simple as including the following two lines of code at the start of your script:
+This is as simple as including the following two lines of code at the start of your Scala Spark program:

 ```scala
 import org.apache.spark.sql.catalyst.optimizer.SimplifyStructExpressions